 Risk of Miscarriage by Pregnancy Week

 Miscarriage risk drops as pregnancy progresses.
 The risk is highest early in the first trimester.
-By 14 weeks, for most women the chance of a miscarriage is less than 1%.
+Fortunately, for most women by 14 weeks their chance of a miscarriage is less than 1%.

 Miscarriages rates declined between 6 to 10 weeks, according to a study of 697 pregnancies with a confirmed fetal heartbeat: